dfinity/motoko/guide/guide.md

 # Introduction

-ActorScript is a new, general purpose programming language for the Dfinity platform.
+ActorScript is a new, general purpose programming language for the DFINITY platform.

 ## Why a new language?

-Dfinity has chosen WebAssembly as its low-level virtual machine.
+DFINITY has chosen WebAssembly as its low-level virtual machine.

 The currently
 available compilers targeting WebAssembly are for languages that are either too unsafe (C, C++) or too complex (Rust) for mainstream programmers.

-To promote correctness and reduce complexity, Dfinity is designing its own language, *ActorScript*, that is safe and expressive, yet simple and approachable to mainstream programmers.
+To promote correctness and reduce complexity, DFINITY is designing its own language, *ActorScript*, that is safe and expressive, yet simple and approachable to mainstream programmers.

 ### Interoperability

-ActorScript is just one of hopefully many languages able to run on the Dfinity platform.
+ActorScript is just one of hopefully many languages able to run on the DFINITY platform.

-Since WebAssembly is language agnostic and, unlike other virtual machines, does not mandate a high-level type system for language interoperation, Dfinity will provide an *Interface Definition Language* to support typed, cross-language communication.
+Since WebAssembly is language agnostic and, unlike other virtual machines, does not mandate a high-level type system for language interoperation, DFINITY will provide an *Interface Definition Language* to support typed, cross-language communication.

 The ActorScript compiler will automate the production and consumption of IDL files, driven by type signatures ActorScript programs and the structure of imported IDL interfaces.